APWU Supported Legislation

 The Postal Service is delivering in some places 7-days a week now and is offering same-day delivery through partnerships.
 Eliminating Saturday delivery is counterproductive to the thriving e-commerce business the Postal Service is part of.
 Eliminating Saturday delivery will drive business and revenue away.
 USPS provides affordable last-mile delivery for UPS, FedEx and Amazon to every delivery point in the country, partnerships that have been extremely successful.
 Without Saturday delivery these companies will find alternate, more expensive means of delivery.

-Repeals the Government Pension Offset (GPO) and Windfall Elimination Provision (WEP), which penalizes those who meet the requirements for Social Security benefits but have previous employment under CSRS.
-The GPO reduces benefits to spouses or widows by two-thirds if they are currently receiving a retirement or disability pension based on prior employment, during which they did not pay into Social Security.
-The WEP affects those who receive a pension from employment where they did not pay into Social Security but did qualify for Social Security benefits from other employment.
+Repeals the Government Pension Offset and Windfall Elimination Provisions.
+The Government Pension Offset (GPO) reduces Social Security benefits to spouses or widows by two-thirds if they are currently receiving a retirement or disability pension based on prior employment, during which they did not pay into Social Security.